 The provider of the gift of the mortgage deposit will be required to submit personal documents for the application.
 This will include a photo ID, such as a passport or driving licence, and proof of address, like a utility bill or bank statement.
 There are lenders and solicitors who will require bank statements to be submitted in order to check the source of the funds and how they were acquired.

-Your family member or friend must supply these documents as part of the regulations around anti-money laundering.
+Your family member or friend must supply these documents, as proof of deposit for a mortgage, and as part of the regulations around anti-money laundering.

 What if I’m expected to pay the deposit money back?